cardillan/mindcode/doc/syntax/SYNTAX-EXTENSIONS.markdown

 }
 ```

 The variable declaration is similar to the declaration of function parameters, but all variables must refer to an existing variable (a non-existing variable is implicitly created in the relaxed syntax mode).
-The variables may be a global, main, local or linked variable or a constant.
+The variables may be a global, main, local, or linked variable or a constant.
 Complex variables (such as external variables or array elements) aren't allowed.

 Variables declared with the `in` keyword may be read by the mlog block instructions (the `in` keyword may be omitted).
 Variables declared with the `out` keyword are expected to be written to by the mlog block, and variables declared `in out` may be both read and written.